emmanueldev247/radiance-smart-city/README.md

 ### 4. Smart Bridge

 - **Flood Response**: In case of a flood, the bridge is automatically raised using servo motors to a safe level.

+### 5. Project Web App
+- **A Comprehensive Community Hub**.
+   - Order groceries, generate visitor codes, and report incidents seamlessly.
+   - Contact security, report crimes, or emergencies for a safer and more connected community.
+   - Our Web App is live at [Radiance Smart City Web App](https://radiancesmartcity.free.nf).

 ## Code Structure